ynput/OpenPype/website/docs/artist_hosts_resolve.md

 ## Installation of Python and PySide
 ### Installing Resolve's own python 3.6 interpreter.
-BMDVR uses a hardcoded method to look for the python executable path.
+Resolve uses a hardcoded method to look for the python executable path.
 All of tho following paths are defined automatically by Python msi installer.
 We are using Python 3.6.2.

 <Tabs
   groupId="platforms"